Dong-won Choi (최동원)

-Choi pitched in 7 of South Korea's 10 games in the 1978 Amateur World Series, going 4-2 with a 2.97 ERA and a save.
+Choi was on the South Korean team that won the 1977 Intercontinental Cup.
+He pitched in 7 of South Korea's 10 games in the 1978 Amateur World Series, going 4-2 with a 2.97 ERA and a save.
 He fanned 45 and allowed only 17 hits in 33 1/3 IP.
 He tied for the most wins (even with Shigekazu Mori) and saves in the Series and led in strikeouts (5 ahead of runner-up Mori).
+He came within 1 hit (a homer) of throwing a perfect game against Nicaragua.
 He helped South Korea win a Bronze Medal.
 In the 1980 Amateur World Series, he helped Korea win their first Silver Medal in the history of the event, which he led with 43 strikeouts.

 Choi led the 1981 Intercontinental Cup with 27 1/3 innings and a 2-0 record.
+Once again he came within 1 hit (a ninth inning single) of throwing a perfect game, this time against Canada.
 He was named to the All-Star team, while Korea just missed a Bronze.

 Choi was offered a deal from the Toronto Blue Jays but did not sign with them.
 He pitched in the 1982 Amateur World Series, and helped them win a Gold Medal, the only time through 2008 that they have done so in the Series or its successor, the Baseball World Cup.